Crecto/crecto/README.md

 #### Mysql

-Include [crystal-mysql](https://github.com/crystal-lang/crystal-mysql) in your project
+Include [crystal-mysql](https://github.com/crystal-lang/crystal-mysql) in your project BEFORE crecto

 in your application: